 Led by Director & Music Teacher Nick Kanozik and Dance Teacher Olivia Eng, this program offers weekly classes in close collaboration with administration and teachers at Oakland International high school and Fremont High School.
 Held separately at each school throughout the school year, the weekly program creates a gathering space for refugee, immigrant, and fellow non-newcomer students to learn and explore the performing arts through different musical and dance styles and traditions together.

 In each class, students are given the opportunity to:

 - Explore and learn about different performing arts styles together.

 - Have fun and participate in a communal dance and musical environment.

-Learn and play songs from their own traditions and countries of birth, and share them with other students in the class.
+- Learn about and explore art and culture from their own traditions and countries of birth, and share them with other students in the class.

-Participate in field trips to local venues and musical performances.
+- Participate in field trips to local art venues, including music and dance performances.

 Nicholas Kanozik is a multi-instrumentalist, visual artist, conductor, and composer.
 He unifies his skills through arts administration and education.
 He is committed to promoting multicultural music, interdisciplinary arts education, and reception of contemporary classical music.
 As an arts administrator, Kanozik has worked alongside artists such as Wynton Marsalis, Yo-Yo Ma, Emanual Ax, Regina Carter, the Left Coast Ensemble, the Kronos Quartet, and has stage-managed at the 2,100 capacity Fox Theatre in Oakland, CA. Nick has also worked to provide opportunities for Oakland’s youth at PIXAR studios, Pandora, YouTube, Google, and many others.